CGowdy/flex-calendar/docs/implementation-status.md

 - ❌ Reflow logic when sick days are marked
 - ❌ Distinction between holidays and sick days

-### 8. Timeline/Dashboard with Abeka delta and projections
+### 8. Timeline/Dashboard with reference delta and projections
 **Status: ~30% complete**

 **What works:**